pengutronix/platsch/README.rst

   platsch_lvds2_mode=1920x1080@XRGB8888

-The kernel passes unrecognized key-value parameters not containing dots into init’s environment, see
+The kernel passes unrecognized key-value parameters not containing dots into init's environment, see
 `Kernel Parameter Documentation <https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html>`_.
-Therefore the above setting can be supplied via the kernel cmdline.
+Therefore the above settings can be supplied via the kernel commandline.
 This also allows dynamic use cases where the bootloader decides which resolution/mode to use on which connector.

 Debugging
 ---------